neuromorphs/tonic/docs/getting_involved/contribute.rst

 `here <https://github.com/neuromorphs/tonic/blob/develop/tonic/datasets/download_utils.py>`_.
-Cloud providers such as Dropbox, Google Drive, OneDrive etc. are usually not straightforward to automatically download from, so if the dataset owner provides multiple mirrors, prefer a simple REST-like webpage such as https://www.neuromorphic-vision.com/public/downloads/.
+Cloud providers such as Dropbox, Google Drive, OneDrive etc. are usually not straightforward to automatically download from, so if the dataset owner provides multiple mirrors, prefer a simple REST-like webpage.

 The trickier question is the one of file decoding.
 There exist a variety of file formats that events and related data are saved in, including .txt, .aedat, .dat, .es, .mat, .hdf5, .rosbag